Find Affordable College Courses

 139 Yearly Graduations

 The 20th most popular school in the country for general public health majors who are seeking their bachelor's degree is California State University - Sacramento.
 Each year, around 32,200 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $5,742 per year, while in-state graduate students, on average, pay $7,176 per year.
-For the 2020-2021 academic year, 139 bachelor's degrees were handed out to general public health majors at Sac State.
-Around 63% of these students were from an underrepresented racial-ethnic group, and 83% were women.
+During the most recent year for which we have data, 139 people received their bachelor's degree in general public health from Sac State.
+About 87% of this group were women, and 75% were students from an underrepresented racial-ethnic group.

 Below are some popular majors that are similar to general public health that offer bachelor’s degrees.